matthewmcgarvey/therapy/README.md

   - I want to be able to coerce json, not necessarily coerce ints to string
   - What I _really_ want is for json parsing to turn fields into the string value when the parent is coercing
   - this is probably why I originally had object pulling the raw value from JSON::Any when passing to coerce instead of passing the json
+- Allow specifying the path on the object validation
+  - When checking password confirmation, the path of the error should point towards it

 ## Contributing